Contacts and Referrals

 At any time, an Initial Contact may become a Referral if it appears that services may be required for a Child in Need.

 Any significant information received about a child who is an open case should be regarded as an Initial Contact, passed to the child's allocated social worker and recorded on the electronic data-base.

-The common assessment framework (CAF) is not a referral form, although it may be used to support a referral or a specialist assessment.
+The Early Help Assessment is not a referral form, although it may be used to support a referral or a specialist assessment.